Nintendo Switch system software: History of updates

-The initial version of the system software for Nintendo Switch on the launch day consoles was updated as a "day one" patch on 3 March 2017, the console's launch date.
+The initial version of the system software for Nintendo Switch on the launch day consoles was updated as a "day one" patch on March 3, 2017, the console's launch date.
 The update added online features that were previously missing from the original software before its official launch date.
 Some notable features of this update are access to the Nintendo eShop as well as the ability to add friends to a friends list, similar to that of the Nintendo 3DS.
-On 7 June 2021, patch 12.0.3 was released, but was removed 12 hours later for problems with network connections as well as issues with MicroSDXC cards.
+On June 7, 2021, patch 12.0.3 was released, but was removed 12 hours later for problems with network connections as well as issues with MicroSDXC cards.

 The April 2021 firmware update was found by dataminers to have added rudimentary support for Bluetooth audio.
 This support was expanded and made available to regular users on September 14, 2021, when patch 13.0 was released.
 Patch 13.0 also added the ability to apply software updates to the Switch Dock (only applicable for docks released with the Switch OLED Model, which have a built-in LAN port), and a new setting for Sleep Mode that allows the Switch to maintain an Internet connection when the Switch is asleep to download updates.
 When disabled, the console will only connect to the Internet occasionally when asleep, in order to save power.
 Additionally, Patch 13.0 changed the method to initiate a control stick calibration and allowed users to view their wireless Internet frequency band (2.4 GHz or 5 GHz) on the Internet Connection Status page.

 In November 2021, the 13.1.0 version update added support for Nintendo Switch Online + Expansion Pack.

-The 14.0.0 update in March 2022 added a Groups feature, allowing users to sort games into groups as a means to declutter the game collection screen.
+The 14.0.0 update, released on March 21, 2022, added a Groups feature, allowing users to sort games into groups as a means to declutter the game collection screen.

-The 20.0.0 update added GameShare and Virtual Game Cards, as well as updated icons to match the Switch 2's user interface.
+The 20.0.0 update, released on April 30, 2025, added GameShare and Virtual Game Cards, as well as updated icon colours to match the Switch 2's user interface.
+Only Nintendo Switch 2 systems can initiate GameShare sessions, while all Nintendo Switch console generations may join them.
+The Chinese Nintendo Switch did not receive this update and is locked to firmware version 19.0.2.